whoamaiii/kreativium20/README.md

 ## Deployment

 The `dist` folder contains the production-ready build that can be deployed to any static hosting platform.

 ## Configuration

 Model configurations are stored in `dist/models/gemma3-270m-it/` with:

 - `config.json` - Model configuration
 - `tokenizer_config.json` - Tokenizer settings

 ## Notes

-- Large binary files (*.onnx, *.bin, *.safetensors) are excluded from git
+- Large binary files (`*.onnx`, `*.bin`, `*.safetensors`) are excluded from git
 - WASM files are excluded due to size constraints
 - Python virtual environment is excluded from git

 ## Original Project

 This is a continuation of the KreativiumV17 project, representing the beta v2 iteration with enhanced ML capabilities and improved analytics.